noam99/Explanation/README.md

-# Explanation
+# Explanation/Information
-Almost all my projects are private, in particular the more complex ones
+Many more projects are private, please contact me for further queries.